CourseReps/ECEN689-Fall2018/Projects/1ProjectFiles/Team9/README.md

 * Harish
 * Swati

+## Note : We maintained a seaprate Repository for our project work : https://github.com/jatinKamnani/project1

 ## Setup
 1. Download the zip file in the "ZIP Code Data" section on the [IRS website](https://www.irs.gov/statistics/soi-tax-stats-individual-income-tax-statistics-2013-zip-code-data-soi)